mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+June 10, 2021
+- All lab manual PDFs are now in the github repo
+- Convert vpnlab and vpnlab2 instructions to PDF lab manuals.

 May 25, 2021
 - Add searchable keywords to each lab.
 See "labtainer -h" for usage.